Wedding for Disaster: Cultural references

 Homer's torture cell and its voice changer reference the Saw film series.

 The Parson is modeled after singer and actor Bing Crosby.
 The singing the Parson does is a reference to Crosby's character as Father O'Malley in Going My Way.

-During a fight between Homer and Marge in front of Maggie, Homer calls Marge Bridezilla because of her behaviour during wedding preparation and arrangements, with Marge retaliating by calling him 'King Wrong'.
+During a fight between Homer and Marge in front of Maggie, Homer calls Marge a "Bridezilla" because of her behaviour during wedding preparation and arrangements, with Marge retaliating by calling him "King Wrong".
 Maggie then imagines them as King Kong vs. Godzilla.

 The other "S.B."s mentioned by Sideshow Bob are Scott Baio, the Sultan of Brunei and the former Polish secret police the Służba Bezpieczeństwa.

 Reception

 "Wedding for Disaster" received a Nielsen rating of 3.7/6 and was viewed by 6.58 million viewers.

 Since airing, the episode has received mostly positive reviews from television critics.

 Robert Canning of IGN gave the episode a 7.3/10, saying, "'Wedding for Disaster' was one of those episodes that, while not knocking you down with laughter, was quite fun to watch."
 He went on to say, "it was also sweet to have Homer's recitation of his vows be the turning point for his sisters-in-law.
 Again, this wasn't a howlingly funny episode, but there were some great parts, and overall 'Wedding for Disaster' was a pleasant enough telling of Marge and Homer's third and fourth weddings."

 Erich Asperschlager of TV Verdict wrote: "'Wedding for Disaster' worked because it had a cool mystery.
 Granted, I’m a sucker for mysteries, but some of the best Simpsons episodes are mysteries—and most of those feature Sideshow Bob.
 I was more than ready to let tonight’s episode turn into the next Sideshow Bob story, but I also like that they let him just be a cameo.
 Much as I love Kelsey Grammer’s scheming sidekick, he’s too smart to have kidnapped Homer for the reason Bart suspected: 'If Mom and Dad don’t get married, I’ll never be born!'
 The real solution made a lot more sense, and gave the ending a little more weight.
 'Wedding for Disaster' may have been a little light on laughs compared to the last few episodes, but the story carried the day."